morr6/Diamond-Clicker/README.md

 With this setup Netlify will build and deploy when you push to git or open a pull request:

 1. [Start a new netlify project](https://app.netlify.com/signup)
-2. Pick your Git hosting service and select your repository
+2. pickaxe your Git hosting service and select your repository
 3. Set `yarn build` as the build command and `build` as the publish directory
 4. Click `Deploy site`